Bachelor’s degree in forensic accounting programs

 You can get CIA certification if you pass the Institute of Internal Auditors of North America (IIA) exam.
 By earning this credential, you can access new roles as an internal auditor.
 To enter the exam, you should have at least a bachelor’s degree in accounting or forensic accounting and relevant professional experience in the field.

-Career options with a B.A. in forensic accounting
+Career options with a forensic accounting B.A.

 With a bachelor’s degree in forensic accounting, you can opt for different career opportunities, ranging from forensic accountant to financial examiner, financial analyst, and internal or external auditor.
 You can also choose if you’d like to join public or private organizations such as law companies, accounting firms, corporations, or government departments and agencies.